-One of the unfortunate things about political seasons—especially presidential political seasons—is that sometimes candidates and people fearmonger about certain words, people, and ideas.
+One of the unfortunate things about political seasons is that sometimes people unnecessarily spread fear about certain words, people, and ideas.

-When people fearmonger, they rile up people’s emotions about an issue or person and do not connect what they are saying to facts and sound reasoning.
-The unfortunate result of this is that people often end up being for or against certain people and policies, not because of facts or sound reasoning but because they are afraid.
+For instance, they rile up people’s emotions about an issue or person.
+And they do not connect what they are saying to facts and sound reasoning.
+The unfortunate result of this is that people often end up being for or against certain people and policies simply because they are afraid.

-Socialism is a word—or really an economic system—that news outlets and social media memes have mentioned a lot recently.
-Often these discussions are accompanied with a great deal of fear but few facts and fewer demonstrations of critical reasoning.
+For example, socialism is a word that news outlets and social media memes have mentioned a lot recently.
+Often these discussions are accompanied with a great deal of fear.
+But they often lack facts and sound critical reasoning.

-Now, it may be that people should be afraid of socialism, but I think we can all agree that we are all better off if our fear, or lack of fear, is grounded in fact and critical reasoning, rather than vague and erroneous half-knowledge.
-So, in this series of posts, I want to explore what exactly socialism (in contrast to capitalism) is; why people are afraid of it; and whether they should be.
+Now, it may be that people should be afraid of socialism.
+But I think we can all agree that we are all better off if our opinion about socialism is grounded in fact and critical reasoning.
+So, in this series of posts, I want to explore what exactly socialism is; why people are afraid of it; and whether they should be.

 Why Systems like Socialism and Capitalism Exist

-First, it is helpful to know that both socialism and capitalism are economic systems and as such, it is helpful to understand why it is even important to think about economic systems.
+First, it is helpful to know that both socialism and capitalism are economic systems.
+As such, it is helpful to understand why it is even important to think about economic systems.

 At a very basic level, economics is the study of who gets to do what with the goods, natural resources, and wealth available in the world.
 For the rest of this article, I will refer to all these various kinds of resources and goods as wealth.
-The world is full of wealth such as precious metals like gold and silver; natural resources like water, trees, air, and land; and the labor that individuals mix with the land in order to transform it into something valuable to human beings.
+The world is full of wealth such as precious metals like gold and silver; natural resources like water, trees, air, and land.
+In addition, the world contains the labor that individuals mix with the land in order to transform it into something valuable to human beings.

-So one of the reasons we should think about economic systems is because in doing so, we can make better decisions about how to handle the wealth of the world justly and fairly.
+So one of the reasons we should think about economic systems is because it enables us to make better decisions about how to handle the wealth of the world justly and fairly.

 Take a minute, if you will, and imagine the world as it existed thousands of years ago when human civilization was just getting started.
 The natural world was largely untouched by human hands.
-It contained all the wealth mentioned above, and human beings had to decide what to do about it and who, if anyone, had a right to use it for their own purposes.
+And it contained all the wealth mentioned above.
+So, people had to decide what to do about it.
+And they had to decide who, if anyone, had a right to use it for their own purposes.

 At first, basic survival was the primary motivation driving people’s use of the world’s wealth.
-People needed food, clothing, and shelter, and this required them to hunt animals for food and clothing; pick vegetables and fruits and berries to survive; cut down trees to make houses and boats; and cultivate land to grow crops.
+People needed food, clothing, and shelter.
+So, this required them to hunt animals for food and clothing.
+And it also required them to do things like pick vegetables and fruits and berries to survive or to cut down trees to make houses and boats.
+People also cultivated land to grow crops.

-History is full of stories of the skirmishes between various people groups, which were fueled by their efforts to gain control over these various forms of wealth.
+History is full of stories of the skirmishes between various people groups.
+Such skirmishes often occurred when people tried to gain control over these various forms of wealth.

 Masters and Slaves

-These skirmishes, among other things, eventually drove people to develop various tribes, nations, and states, which eventually grew into large kingdoms and empires.
+Such skirmishes, among other things, eventually drove people to develop various tribes, nations, and states.
+And these eventually grew into large kingdoms and empires.
 (I will refer to these aggregates as empires for the rest of this post.)